WarmCyan/meta-get/README.md

 	chocolatey, pip, etc.)
 	* Execute shell scripts/commands
-* Optionally automatically remove a meta package's installed files and packages, instead of (or in addition to) having to manually
+* Optionally automatically remove a meta package's installed files and packages, instead of (or in addition to) having to manually remove them
 * Ability to draw from multiple sets (repositories) of meta-packages
 * Commands to quickly open/edit a meta-package and sync it with its git repository